Trusted Tax Fraud Lawyer In NYC Federal

 FAQs

-Q: Who Investigates Federal Tax Fraud?
+Q: Who Investigates Federal Tax Fraud In New York?

 A: The IRS Criminal Investigation Division (IRS-CI) is the primary investigator of federal tax fraud.
 This group investigates tax law violations thoroughly.
 While the IRS-CI is the primary investigator, they will often collaborate with other organizations, such as the FBI, the DOJ, and U.S. Attorneys’ Offices to help develop cases.